alpa-projects/alpa/README.md

   The c++ source code of Alpa mainly resides in `tensorflow/compiler/xla/service/spmd`.

 - [jax-alpa](https://github.com/alpa-projects/jax-alpa).
 The jax fork for Alpa.
-  We do not change any functionatiy, but modify the building scritps to make building with tensorflow-alpa easier.
+  We do not change any functionatiy, but modify the building scripts to make building with tensorflow-alpa easier.

 Formatting & Linting
 ============